Acromatic/rdr2-online-ahk/README.md

 ## Updates

-Since v1.0 the script includes a simple auto updater.
 By default it will check for a new version on GitHub every time you launch the script.
 If a new (or actually different) version is found it will prompt you to proceed or cancel.
-See the readme section about using config.ahk if you plan on changing settings as the update will replace the main script file!
+See the README section about using RDR2Config.ahk if you plan on changing settings as the update will replace the script files!

-You can disable the automatic check in the configuration (`CheckForUpdates`).
+You can disable the automatic check in the configuration (`AutoUpdateOnStart`).

-* Updated to v6.7 (Example only)
+* Updated to v1.0 - August 2021
-* Added
+* Added - Initialization File Configuration Editor
-* Fixed
+* Added - Automatic Updates
-* Removed
+* Added - Mission Failsafe Mode

 ## Installation